varun-lagadapati/Train-Mario-RL-Agent/README.md

-This repo contains the files I along with my other group members (Abdulrahman Azizi, Andrew Chavarria, Luke Luo, and Hari Shanmugaraja) designed for our final project using Python.
+This repository contains the files where I along with my other group members (Abdulrahman Azizi, Andrew Chavarria, Luke Luo, and Hari Shanmugaraja) worked on the final project using Python.